 Some organisations which advertise free pregnancy testing and counselling are strongly opposed to abortion and don't discuss all the options available to you in a balanced way.
 They may not provide you with any information on how to access abortion treatment.
 If they talk about abortion as an option for you, it may involve un-evidenced or untrue claims, and unreliable statistics.

 Abortion Support Network (ASN) is a charity that provides financial assistance and accommodation in volunteer homes to women travelling to England from Ireland/N Ireland to access a safe and legal abortion.
 Funding is available on a case by case basis depending on circumstances and availability of funding.

 Abortion Pills online

 Some women have no alternative but to seek Early Medical Abortion (EMA) pills online.
 While the World Health Organisation has said that EMA medication is safe (even when taken outside a clinical setting), there are risks associated with buying EMA medication online: they may not arrive, or they may not be the genuine product.
 Some websites that claim to provide EMA medication have been set up to dupe.
-We do not advise anyone to take medication without qualified medical supervision, but if you have no other option, both Women on Web and Women Help Women can provide EMA pills, advice and support.
+We do not advise anyone to take medication purchased online, but if you have no other option, both Women on Web and Women Help Women can provide genuine EMA pills, advice and support.

-Because we don't advise anyone to take medication without suitable medical supervision, we have launched a free confidential aftercare helpline for women who have bought pills from Women Help Women and Women on Web.
+BPAS runs a free confidential helpline, set up for women who have bought pills from Women Help Women and Women on Web.